 While environmentalists and Native American leaders heralded the protection of unique and sensitive areas—both monuments feature significant tribal artifacts—opposing politicians exploded, calling Bears Ears the “midnight monument.”
 Both sites have been highly contentious, with many conservatives in Utah and Nevada decrying the loss of access to resources like oil and gas.
 They claim that Obama's safeguarding of the lands using the Antiquities Act—which he has done 25 times, more than any other president—is a vast overreach of presidential power.

-Now the question is: Can Donald Trump revoke these monuments when he takes office next month?
-With Republicans about to assume control of the presidency and both houses of Congress, the future of these monuments, and of President Obama's conservation legacy, is far from assured.
+Now the question is: Can Donald Trump revoke these monuments?
+On Wednesday, Trump ordered a review of all national monuments designated in the past 21 years—including Bears Ears and Grand Staircase-Escalante.
+His administration's stated goal is to ensure all the monuments fall within the scope of the Antiquities Act, and it's the first salvo in a possible fight to repeal the protections all together.
+With this new executive order, and with Republicans in control of the presidency and both houses of Congress, the future of these monuments, and of President Obama's conservation legacy, is far from assured.

 In 1906, President Theodore Roosevelt signed the Antiquities Act to help protect Native American sites from looting.
 The act gave the president the power to declare structures, landmarks, and places “of historic or scientific interest that are situated upon the lands owned or controlled by the Government of the United States to be national monuments.”